 The NEBOSH General Certificate is a foundation level qualification.
 It's level 3 on the National Qualification Framework (NQF) and level 6 on the Scottish Credit and Qualification Framework.

 People who pass the course are qualified to manage health and safety.
 And that’s serious job, they don’t just hand it out to anyone!

-That said, over 175,000 people have gained the NEBOSH General Certificate qualification since it was launched in 1989 showing that with a bit of hard work and proper guidance, there’s no reason why you can’t pass with flying colours.
+That said, over 120,000 people took their NEBOSH General Certificate in 2017, showing that with a bit of hard work and proper guidance, there’s no reason why you can’t pass with flying colours.